LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/The Paths/Moros.md

 Moros embrace the Death signifactor because they understand that the skeletal rider doesn’t just cut down its enemies, but guides them through radical change.
 Death takes the Leaden Coin as payment, and points the unburdened soul to new existence.

 Alchemists relinquish their fear of loss and embrace their imperfections — their personal, rotting nigredo — as the morass from which creative power emerges.
-The Path’s Mystery card of the World embraces all things, assigning the elements their functions.
+The [[Path]]’s Mystery card of the World embraces all things, assigning the elements their functions.
 It represents the Alchemist’s Great Work.
 Even the [[Lie]] contains the secrets of self-perfection, written in substances and souls as they organize themselves into novel, powerful forms that culminate in the rubedo: the crown, the rose, the philosopher’s stone.

 Moros have always honoured the gods of death, alchemy, and industry, especially when they exist in one person.
 Hermes is a psychopomp, alchemist, and god of commerce.
 Hades rules the Underworld and wealth plucked from the dark earth.
 Anubis measures a soul’s weight in sin and guards tomb wealth.
 Moros gods are usually lonely, set apart from the pantheon by their duties, but they aggressively guard their domains.
 The lords of Death prefer one-way journeys to their realms.
 To cross against the current, a Necromancer must honour their laws and behave with appropriate decorum.